-Not only the non-dominant hand is pressured to the extreme during the traditional double-handed backhand, it is also, arguably, the most vulnerable body part in tennis players.
+Not only the non-dominant hand is pressured to the extreme during the traditional double-handed backhand, but it is also, arguably, the most vulnerable body part in tennis players.
 Due to the forehand-focused game of today, it is not uncommon for players to have an underdeveloped left (or right) part of the upper body.

 Two particular dimensions in which the non-dominant half of a tennis player must be trained to avoid injury are strength and flexibility, one no less important than the other.
 Exercises are usually performed either after practice, or during off-days, and frequently involve low-weight wrist curls, radial (thumb-side) and ulnar deviation of the wrist with use of elastic bands for resistance, and endurance drills such as ball dribble.